-If the Gestational Surrogate agrees to the match, Vermont Surrogacy Network matching staff will schedule a First Contact Phone Call between the Intended Parent and Gestational Surrogate.
+If the Gestational Surrogate agrees to the match, Vermont Surrogacy Network will guide the Intended Parent and Gestational Surrogate in scheduling a phone call/zoom meeting.
 Both parties will be advised about discussion topics they should cover, as well as those to avoid during the first conversation.
 Upon completion of the First Contact Phone Call, we ask both parties to contact us within the next business day to determine if it is truly a fitting match on both sides.

 At the screening phase, the Vermont Surrogacy Network sends the Gestational Surrogate's information released to the IVF clinic you have chosen, in order to pre-screen her medical and pregnancy history prior to scheduling the screening at the clinic.
 The IVF clinic requires the Gestational Carrier to complete their questionnaire and may request past test results or further testing, such as an annual physical and Pap smear.

 All clinics require standardized psychological testing for the carrier, in order to ensure the carrier is emotionally prepared for the journey and the experience of being a gestational carrier.